 - People who got the score of 50 percent or less on sentence recognition tests taken by the specialist in the ear to be implanted,

-- For those who get a little or no benefit from the use of hearing devices,
+- People who get a little or no benefit from the use of hearing devices,

 - Individuals who got the score of 60 percent or less on sentence recognition tests taken by the specialist in both ears with hearing machine or the non-implanted ear.

-- Have profound hearing loss in both ears.
+- have a profound hearing loss in both ears.

-- Get little or no benefit through the use of hearing aids.
+- get little or no benefit through the use of hearing devices.

-- Understand along with their parents, their role in the successful use of cochlear implants.
+- understand their role in the successful use of cochlear implants, along with their parents

-Adult candidates are generally eligible for an implant if they:
+Adult candidates eligible for an implant if they:

-- Have severe or profound hearing loss in both ears.
+- Have profound or severe hearing impairment in both ears.

 - Get little or no benefit from hearing aids.

-- Have no medical problems that could put them at risk during surgery.
+- Have no medical issues that could put them at risk during surgery.

 - Have a strong desire to be part of the hearing world and communicate through listening, speaking, and speech reading.

-- Surgeon gives you medication in order to sleep.
+- The surgeon gives you medication in order to sleep.